afcarl/introduction-to-nhw/slides.md

 #### <a href="http://msdse.org/">Moore-Sloan Data Science Environments</a>

-We're grateful for additional support for this through NIH grants
+We're also grateful for additional support for Neurohackweek through NIH grants

-to Tal Yarkoni, Satra Ghosh and the Nipype team, and Russ Poldrack
+to Tal Yarkoni, to Satra Ghosh and the Nipype team, and to Russ Poldrack

 ---